-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)
+II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) II.A.3.b).(1) The Review Committee only accepts current ABIM or AOBIM certification in interventional cardiology.
+(Core) II.A.4.
+Program Director Responsibilities be a role model of professionalism; (Core)

-II.A.3.b).(1)

-The Review Committee only accepts current ABIM or AOBIM certification in endocrinology, diabetes and metabolism.
-(Core)

-II.A.4.
-Program Director Responsibilities